Here are all History Of English Language MCQ’s for you!

 Ans.
 French and Latin the most

-Q. Middle English again became dominant in England in?
+Q. When did Middle English again become dominant in England?

 Ans.
 14th century